vmbrasseur/Public_Speaking/CONTRIBUTING.md

 Once in a great while we'll have to close the PR without merging it.
 This typically happens when the PR submits duplicate information or information which is not really applicable to this repo.

-If you have problems with the [pull request process](https://help.github.com/articles/creating-a-pull-request/) (for instance if you are new to GitHub), please join us in the `#public_speaking` channel on Freenode IRC and ask for assistance.

-Not familiar with IRC?
-No problem!
-[Click here for a web interface](https://webchat.freenode.net/?channels=%23public_speaking).
-Just select a nickname and then you're good to chat!

 ## Open an issue

 Have a question?
 Want someone else to add a resource for you?
 Just want to bounce something off the community?
 Great!